rinigus/pure-maps/routers/README.md

 The route function should given two points return properties of the found route.
-The from and to points given as arguments can be either strings (addresses, landmarks, etc.) or two-element tuples or lists of (x,y) coordinates.
+The from and to points given as arguments can be either strings (addresses, landmarks, etc.) or two-element tuples or lists of (x, y) coordinates.
 The return value format is up to you, since you handle that in your router-specific QML.
 However, for passing onwards, a dictionary of route properties is a good idea, or a list of dictionaries if returning multiple routes.